einsteinx2/usb-5gbit-auto-vlan10-daemon/README.md

 I could avoid all this hassle by disabling the VLAN tagging on my server and setting the Unifi port to default to VLAN10, but then I'd have to redo all the networking on my server and I don't want to do that since I only use this adapter occasionally to transfer large files quickly.
 Otherwise I just connect over wifi at sub-1gbit speeds.

 So instead of all that I vibe-coded this thing with Claude Code.
-Code written by Claude, reviewed/cleaned up by me.
+Code written by Claude; reviewed, cleaned up, and tested by me.
 Since this is basically all AI written (except this README section), I've used the Unlicense to make it public domain.

 ## Overview

 This daemon runs in the background and monitors for the specific WisdPi USB 5G Ethernet adapter.
-When it is detected, it automatically:
+When the adapter is detected, it automatically:

 1. Creates a VLAN interface (`vlan10`)
 2. Configures VLAN 10 on the detected USB network interface